Amulet-Team/construction-specification/specifications/version_0/section_data_table.md

 The block array for each chunk is a flattened array of size specified in the [metadata section index table](metadata.md#section-index-table) with each element being an index into the [block palette](metadata.md#block-palette).

 ### Entities and BlockEntities
-Entities and BlockEntities are contained in a `TAG_List` with each element being a `TAG_Compound` of the entire NBT data associated with the given Entity/BlockEntity.
-They are serialised into the format for the version specified in the [metadata](metadata.md#export-version)
+Entities and BlockEntities are contained in a `TAG_List` with each element being a `TAG_Compound` in the format as shown above.
+They are converted into the format for the version specified in the [metadata](metadata.md#export-version) before they are serialised.